Routing

 Routes can be registered by specifying HTTP method, path and a matching handler.

-For example, code below registers a route for method GET
+For example, code below registers a route for method GET, path /hello and a

 // Handler